 In a spectacular coup for the city, the Royal Horticultural Society (RHS) is transforming the former grounds of Worsley New Hall in Salford into a stunning new 154-acre garden.
 The site, which was once home to the third Duke of Bridgewater, and adjoins the historic Bridgewater Canal, is a beautiful green space for the local community and visitors to enjoy all year-round.
 Its development, from 2016 until opening in 2021, was the biggest project of its kind in Europe.

-RHS Garden Bridgewater is made possible by Salford City Council and Peel L&P. Salford City Council invested £19 million into the project which will bring a wide range of benefits to the city, its communities and the north west region.
+RHS Garden Bridgewater is made possible by Salford City Council and Peel L&P. Salford City Council invested £19 million into the project which will bring substantial economic and tourism benefits to the city, its communities and the north west region.
 Peel L&P are custodians of the former Worsley New Hall estate where the garden has been built.
 It’s a project on the scale of and with the impact of MediaCityUK in terms of being a game changer for the city.

-Due to open in May 2021, it will become the RHS’s fifth national garden, joining Wisley in Surrey, Rosemoor in Devon, Hyde Hall in Essex and Harlow Carr in Yorkshire.
+When it opened in May 2021, it became the RHS’s fifth national garden, joining Wisley in Surrey, Rosemoor in Devon, Hyde Hall in Essex and Harlow Carr in Yorkshire.
 The new garden forms part of their wider ten year £160 million national investment programme to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.

 RHS Director General, Sue Biggs, says: “We always thought it would take us longer to find our fifth garden, but with its beautiful landscapes, good public transport links and outstanding location, Worsley New Hall was an opportunity we couldn’t miss.”